alealfaro16/EECS326_webcam/README.md

 If using FIFO then how big should the buffer be?
 1000, clear buffer with for loop, setting every entry to zero.

 What should the size of the image buffer be?
 Image width and height specifically.
 Not known yet.
 Look at board.h files for camera configurations (hard)

+Notes on enclosure:
+Make walls 1mm thick
+Threaded holes should be about 0.25mm smaller than the actual screw diameter